Splint Care Tips

 - There is drainage or a bad smell coming from the splint.

-- Your foot or hand is cool or pale or changes colour.
+- Your limb turns cold or changes colour.

 - You have trouble moving your fingers or toes.